omnect/meta-omnect/doc/LTE.md

 # LTE Support

-While omnect OS is generally prepared for LTE support on respective devices, for it to to really work there can be some extra configuration necessary.
+While omnect OS is generally prepared for LTE support on respective devices, for it to really work there can be some extra configuration necessary.

 LTE support is handled by ...